Dairy Free Blueberry Muffins

 I’m sure you have heard about chia seeds and their super food qualities.
 They come from a plant named Salvia hispanica, which was once a large food source, farmed in Guatemala and Mexico.
 They contain about 5 grams of fiber per tablespoon, along with omega-3 fatty acid and alpha-linoleic acid.
 Chia seeds have a long shelf storage life of about 4-5 years.

 Chia seeds are easily added to food to increase nutritional value.
 I love to put them in muffins and breads to add some extra fiber and omega-3 fatty acids.
 They are a great addition to smoothies.
-I have put them in salads before but that didn’t go over to well with my stepson.
+And I have put them in salads before but that didn’t go over to well with my stepson.
 I’ll probably stick to putting them in mine and my husband’s salads from now on.
-You can make sprouts from Chia seeds to add to salads and wraps!
+Did you know that you can make sprouts from Chia seeds?
+Then just add to salads and wraps!
 I haven’t tried it yet but once I get something to start sprouting seeds, I’m going to!
 They can be used to replace one whole egg in a recipe, by adding 3 tablespoons of water to 1 tablespoon of chia seeds.

 The contents of this blog are for your educational purposes only and are not intended to offer up any personal medical advice.
 You should seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or in relation to nutritional advice.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this blog.